 Specializing in Mesothelioma

-- CRS-207 Cancer Vaccine in Combination With Chemotherapy as Front-line Treatment for Malignant Pleural Mesothelioma Trial — Chemotherapy is an effective treatment for mesothelioma; however, after chemotherapy is completed, the cancer eventually grows back.
+- CRS-207 Cancer Vaccine in Combination With Chemotherapy as Front-line Treatment for Malignant Pleural Mesothelioma Trial — Chemotherapy is an effective treatment for mesothelioma; however, after chemotherapy is completed, the cancer eventually returns.
 Mesothelin is a protein found abundantly in mesothelioma.
 CRS-207 is a novel vaccine that has been shown to mount an immunity specific against mesothelin.
-This clinical trial is being offered to eligible patients who have never received chemotherapy for mesothelioma.
+This clinical trial is open to eligible patients who have never received chemotherapy for mesothelioma.
 Researchers hope the vaccine in combination with chemotherapy will be a significant step in successfully treating mesothelioma.

 Moffitt’s Lung Stereotactic Radiotherapy Program offers comprehensive radiation treatment that combines advanced radiotherapy technology with the strength of a skilled, experienced oncology team.
 Moffitt’s program is one of the largest in the nation and is the most experienced in Florida.
 Patients benefit from the latest image-guided stereotactic radiotherapy tools that allow physicians to sculpt or shape the radiation beam, as well as change the dose intensity and angle.
 This capability maximizes the effectiveness of treatment while minimizing radiation exposure and harm to healthy tissues nearby.
 All patients have treatment with real-time daily image guidance.
 This computer-controlled dose delivery allows treatment to hit the tumor site with pinpoint accuracy and precise margins, minimizing complication risk.
 This treatment is effective for primary lung cancers, as well as for lesions that are metastatic to the lung from other sites in the body.